India drafts rules to regulate Uber, other ride-hailing firms

-NEW DELHI (Reuters) - India has drafted guidelines to regulate ride-hailing companies, including U.S.-based Uber and its domestic rival Ola, for the first time laying down federal rules that could end months of uncertainty on how they operate in the country.
+NEW DELHI, Oct 13 (Reuters) - India has drafted guidelines to regulate ride-hailing companies, including U.S.-based Uber and its domestic rival Ola, for the first time laying down federal rules that could end months of uncertainty on how they operate in the country.

 The federal transportation ministry has asked states to ensure companies operate with call centres and their taxis follow emission norms, according to a six-page advisory issued last week and reviewed by Reuters on Tuesday.